What is IDE (Integrated Drive Electronics)?

 The cable connects to one end of the port of a hard disk and the other end to the color-coded or notched interface, which is a flat rectangle on the motherboard.

 Some cables have 44 pins, this 4 pin is for carrying the current to the device.
-However, they are used in very small components that require very little energy.
+However, they are used in tiny components that require very little energy.

-Thanks to the developing technology, EIDE (Enhanced IDE) with 80 pins is launched.
+Thanks to the development of technology, EIDE (Enhanced IDE) with 80 pins has been launched.
 However, the old term was used extensively for convenience.

 Versions and Transfer Speeds